 Easter traditions in Ukraine

 The day of Christ’s resurrection may be compared by its importance only with the day of His birth.
-Therefore, many rites and superstitions are connected with this day.
-It is customary to cook special dishes and visit church to sanctify them and to get blessed by the clergyman.
+Therefore, many rites and superstitions are connected to this day.
+It is customary to cook special dishes and visit the church to sanctify them and to get blessed by the clergyman.
 You may be curious to know that these traditions are followed not only by religious Ukrainians.
-On meeting anybody says “Christ has resurrected!” - “Indeed he has!”
+On meeting, anybody says “Christ has resurrected!” - “Indeed he has!”

-This rite is more funny than religious one and is loved by many kids.
-It is performed on the festive day after getting from church when the family gets together at a festive table.
+This rite is funnier than a religious one and is loved by many kids.
+It is performed on a festive day after getting from church when the family gets together at a festive table.
 The eggs are hit against each other and the one which is left uninjured is supposed to bring luck to its holder.
-Some people also have a rule of eating the egg of the defeated opponent which makes the even funnier.
+Some people also have a rule of eating the egg of the defeated opponent which makes them even funnier.